NeXT Computer: Reception

 In 1989, BYTE magazine listed the NeXT Computer among the "Excellence" winners of the BYTE Awards, stating that it showed "what can be done when a personal computer is designed as a system, and not a collection of hardware elements".
 Citing as "truly innovative" the optical drive, DSP and object-oriented programming environment, it concluded that "the NeXT Computer is worth every penny of its $6,500 market price".
 The workstation was not a significant commercial success, failing to reach the high-volume sales of the Apple II, Commodore 64, Mac, or IBM PC compatibles.
 This was mainly blamed on the computer's substantial price, and the fact that there was not a great demand for the system outside of the higher-education market.
 Next Computers were mainly sold to universities, financial institutions, and government agencies.

+The NeXT Computer was the first computer to be equipped with a magneto-optical drive, which held 256 MB and served as the machine's main storage.

 Legacy

 This NeXTcube was used by Tim Berners-Lee as the first server on the World Wide Web.

-A NeXT Computer and its object-oriented development tools and libraries were used by Tim Berners-Lee and Robert Cailliau at CERN to develop the world's first web server (CERN httpd) and web browser (WorldWideWeb).
+A NeXT Computer and its object-oriented development tools and libraries were used (programming was done in Objective C using Interface Builder) by Tim Berners-Lee and Robert Cailliau at CERN to create the world's first web browser (WorldWideWeb) and web server (running CERN httpd software).

 The NeXT platform was used by Jesse Tayler at Paget Press to develop the first electronic app store, called the Electronic AppWrapper, in the early 1990s.
 Issue #3 was first demonstrated to Steve Jobs at NeXTWorld Expo 1993.

 Pioneering PC games Doom, Doom II, and Quake (with respective level editors) were developed by id Software on NeXT machines.
 Doom engine games such as Heretic, Hexen, and Strife were also developed on NeXT hardware using id's tools.

 NeXT technology provisioned the first online food delivery system called CyberSlice, using GIS based geolocation, on which Steve Jobs performed the first online order of pizza with tomato and basil.
 CyberSlice was curated into the Inventions of the 20th Century, Computer Science at the Smithsonian Institution in Washington, D.C.

+Architecture

+The NeXT Computer features three Motorola-manufactured chips: the Motorola 68030 CPU, a Motorola 68882 Floating Point Unit, and a Motorola 56001 digital signal processor.